Sidduri2025/RehabEdge/README.md

 Used patient posture keypoints to compute angular deviation and overall session accuracy.

 Trend Analysis will analyze the  patient session data to calculate progress percentages and visualize trends.

+-p tells MySQL to prompt for your password.